jeffgbutler/mybatis-kotlin-examples/README.md

 ### example02 - Type Handlers and Advanced Auto Mapping

 This example shows the use of TypeHandlers.
 With this example we have moved beyond simple types.
-We are still using immutable types, but in this case we have a non standard type that requires a TypeHandler.
+We are still using immutable types, but in this case we have a non-standard type that requires a TypeHandler.
 Important code changes:

 1. Look in `/src/main/kotlin/util/YesNoTypeHandler.kt` to see how to write the type handler